-The Medical Director is the Executive Director who has overall responsibility for ensuring that this policy is reviewed and that there are appropriate quality assurance mechanisms in place in relation to the guidance in this policy
+Medical Director - the Executive Director who has overall responsibility for ensuring that this policy is reviewed and that there are appropriate quality assurance mechanisms in place in relation to the guidance in this policy.

-Associate Directors have the responsibility for responding to and ensuring that the teams implement new guidance.
+Associate Directors - have the responsibility for responding to and ensuring that the teams implement new guidance.

-Each registered healthcare professional is accountable for his/her own practice and must be aware of his/her legal and professional responsibilities relating to their competence and work within the Code of practice of their professional body.
+Each registered healthcare professional - accountable for his/her own practice and must be aware of his/her legal and professional responsibilities relating to their competence and work within the Code of Practice of their professional body.

-The Head of Mental Health Legislation and Chief Mental Health Legislation Officer are responsible for disseminating new guidance as it arises and giving advice to all staff on Mental Health Act and Mental Capacity Act issues.
-They are also responsible for highlighting practice issues arising within the Trust
+The Head of Mental Health Legislation and Associate Medical Director Mental Health Legislation - responsible for disseminating new guidance as it arises and giving advice to all staff on Mental Health Act and Mental Capacity Act issues.
+They are also responsible for highlighting practice issues arising within the Trust.

-Line managers are responsible for ensuring all staff are conversant with this policy and related policies.
+Line managers - responsible for ensuring all staff are conversant with this policy and related policies.

-Medical Staff hold a key role in the processes and actions that are required to be taken in relation to assessment for detention and any issues will be addressed by the Chief Mental Health Legislation Officer (MHA).
+Medical Staff - hold a key role in the processes and actions that are required to be taken in relation to assessment for detention and any issues will be addressed by the Associate Medical director Mental health legislation (MHA).